RolandChristensen/developer-journal/_drafts/git.md

 Git and GitHub related notes

 # Git Source Control Practice Exercises
-Source control is essential for any serious programmer and Git combined with GitHub is a great solution.
+Source control is essential for programming and Git combined with GitHub is a great solution.
 Below are common scenarios I use regularly.
 Use this page as a quick reference for well used scenarios.

 This [repository](https://github.com/RolandChristensen/git-guided-examples) can be used to practice these scenarios.